 Once the MR Operator is ready for the participant, those who have followed all above safety screening steps may be led to Zone 3 by research MR Personnel.
 The participant will be asked by the research MR Personnel or MR Operator to remove their shoes.
 A metal detecting wand is then used by the MR Operator or research Level 2 MR Personnel as a final check for metal outside of their body.
-The parent/guardian or caretaker will also undergo the metal detecting, to avoid a false positive.
+The parent/guardian or caretaker will also undergo the metal detection procedure and may be asked to remove their shoes temporarily during the metal detecting, to avoid a false positive.